 Things are changing.
-I’m sitting here chugging my third cup of hot coffee and typing this during my last few hours of work.
+I’m sitting here chugging my third cup of hot coffee and typing this during my last few hours of work in Latisana Italy.
 I’ve steadily pushed a growing pile of things to pack into the corner of my room and I’m on my last two weeks of school.
 I’m eagerly peering through the door at this new life with anticipation, waiting for the day to come when I can step over the threshold.

 Long Term Travel is the Life for Me